Don't panic buy, Britain tells consumers | Headlines

 After gas prices triggered a carbon dioxide shortage, Britain was forced to extend emergency state support to avert a shortage of poultry and meat.
 Tesco, Britain's biggest supermarket group, told government officials last week the shortage of truck drivers would lead to panic-buying in the run-up to Christmas if action was not taken.

 Supermarket shelves of carbonated drinks and water were left empty in some places and turkey producers have warned that families could be left without their traditional turkey lunch at Christmas if the carbon dioxide shortage continues.
-"There is no need for people to go out and panic buy," Small Business Minister Paul Scully told Times Radio.
+In a further sign of worsening supply chain dislocation, BP temporarily closed some of its UK petrol forecourt sites due to a lack of both unleaded and diesel grades, which it blamed on driver shortages.

+The Bank of England said inflation would temporarily rise above 4% for the first time in a decade later this year, largely due to energy and goods prices.
 A Tesco spokesperson said the group currently had good availability though it said the shortage of HGV drivers has led to "some distribution challenges".
-A spokesperson for No. 2 player Sainsbury’s said "availability in some product categories may vary but alternatives are available".

-Supermarkets and farmers have called on Britain to ease shortages of labour in key areas - particularly of truckers, processing and picking - which have strained the food supply chain.
-LABOUR CRUNCH

-The trucking industry needs another 90,000 drivers to meet demand after Brexit made it harder for European workers to drive in Britain and the pandemic prevented new workers from qualifying.
-"My business has about 100 HGV drivers short, and that is making it increasingly very, very difficult to service our shops," said Richard Walker, managing director at supermarket Iceland, adding that deliveries were being cancelled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)